jechol/daybit-api-docs/source/includes/_pydaybit.md

 ### coin_prices()

-* Description: Token to USDT exchange rate for every token.
-You will get `noficiation` event whenever price of any token gets changed.
+Token to USDT exchange rate for every token.
+You will get `Noficiation` event whenever price of any token gets changed.
 Please note that only updated token price will be returned.

+* Topic: `/subscription:coin_prices`

-* request: `init`
+* Request: `init`

-* notification: `update`
+* Notification: `update`

 * Rate limit: 5